hkrsmk/DonateGoWhere/README.md

 # How to use
+## `website` folder
+Contains code for the website.

-## Scraper folder
+## `data-processing` folder
+Contains code for extracting data from the official Singapore charities government website, via the APIs.

 ### datareader.py
 Get the requested data and outputs it into a `requested_data.txt` file, for pasting into google sheets.
 Just change the function call to info you want.
-The data is obtained from `orginfo4in1.json` - it is very big, you can download it but it's better not to open it.
-A sample can be found in `orginfosample4in1.json`.
+The data is obtained from `datascraper/ipc_info4in1.json` - it is very big, you can download it but it's better not to open it.
+A sample can be found in `ipc_infosample4in1.json`.

-For the database of all charities, use `allcharityinfoallin1.json` as the database.
+For the database of all charities, use `datascraper/allcharityinfoallin1.json` as the database.
 The format is a little weird - each item is a one-item list instead of just a string.
 But should be good enough.

-## Below the hood
+### Below the hood
 Aka, how I got this data.

 ### 1. IDScraper